OREAD Top Page Photos 2011

 Kei-ichi Fujimori, singing "Sisi Sote Sawasawa," a song he wrote based on a talk he

 heard by a Tanzanian woman married to a Japanese at Oread Open Mike.
-The
+The song

-title means we are all worthy and the same, regardless of differeces in
+title means we are all worthy and the same, regardless of differeces in race, color of

 skin or ways of thinking.
 Photo by miura, June 4, 2011.